Cnilton/react-native-floating-label-input/README.md

 ## New Features

-Features as setGlobalStyles, and mask have been added!
+Features as setGlobalStyles, mask and character count for multiline have been added!
 Checkout the usage:

 ### setGlobalStyles